Directors/Instructors

 Personal

-Mrs. Kroll moved from Seattle, Washington, a decade ago and currently lives in Waterford with her husband and three home-schooled children.
+Mrs. Kroll moved from Seattle, Washington, a decade ago and currently lives in Oakland County with her husband and three home-schooled children.

 Mrs. Allison Rhoades — Orchestra Director